nuno-barreiro/personal-website/input/posts/cleanup-devops-pipelines-retained.md

 ---
-Title: Remove retained Azure DevOps pipelines
+Title: Cleanup Azure DevOps pipelines retained by releases
 Published: 2021-12-22 15:00:00 +0000
 Tags:
+  - Azure
-  - Azure DevOps
+  - DevOps
 ---

 One situation I've come across a while ago was not being able to remove some deprecated pipelines due to the following error: